 Of course, as much as I love the Canon 80D, for $2,000 more you can upgrade to the top-of-the-line.
 We’re talking about a full-frame sensor, an ISO range of 100-32000 (excellent in low light), and an even better auto-focus system.

-If you’ve already invested heavily in good lenses, you’re going to want a camera that can really capture the full spectrum of colors and dynamic range.
-If you know anything about cameras, you’ve heard of the 5D and probably know somebody who has one.
+If you’ve already invested heavily in good lenses, you’re going to want the best travel camera that can really capture the full spectrum of colors and dynamic range.
+If you know anything about cameras, you’ve heard of the 5D.

 This camera is overkill for anybody but the most professional travel photographer.
 It is, however, an amazing camera.